 Reasonable Further Progress - Section 172(c)(2) of the CAA requires that plans for nonattainment areas "shall require reasonable further progress" and include a "current inventory of actual emissions from all sources of relevant pollutants in such area ... to assure that the requirements of this part are met."
 The goal of Reasonable Futher Progress (RFP) planning is to achieve consistent progress (generally linear, or step-wise with justification) toward attainment, as opposed to deferring implementation of some or all measures until the end or projected attainment date.
 Every attainment plan for a PM2.5 nonattainment area must include an RFP plan, irrespective of whether it is a Moderate Area plan, Serious Area plan, or a Revised Serious Area Attainment plan pursuant to CAA Section 189(d).
 In the 2016 PM2.5 Implementation Rule, EPA enumerated RFP requirements for Revised Serious Area plans under CAA Section 189(d) that are similar to those established for Serious nonattainment areas.
-This section of the 2020 Amendment to the Serious Area SIP (subsequently referred to as the 2020 Amendment) contains DEC's plan for addressing applicable RFP and Quantitative Milestone requirements for a Serious Area that has failed to attain the PM2.5 NAAQS by the applicable Serious Area attainment date.
+This section of the 2024 Amendment to the 189(d) Plan for the Fairbanks Area Serious Plan (subsequently referred to as the 2024 Amendment) contains DEC's plan for addressing applicable RFP and Quantitative Milestone requirements for a Serious Area that has failed to attain the PM2.5 NAAQS by the applicable Serious Area attainment date.

-Pollutants Addressed - As discussed in Section III.D.7.8, photochemical modeling-based precursor significance analyses determined that NOx and VOCs do not significantly contribute to ambient PM2.5 levels that exceed the National Ambient Air Quality Standards in the Fairbanks North Star Borough (FNSB) nonattainment area.
+Pollutants Addressed - As discussed in Section III.D.7.8, photochemical modeling-based precursor significance analyses determined that NOx and VOCs do not significantly contribute to ambient $PM{2.5}$ levels that exceed the National Ambient Air Quality Standards in the Fairbanks North Star Borough (FNSB) nonattainment area.
 There was no ammonia (NH3) precusor analysis.
 Thus, although controls do not directly target ammonia, it must be included within the RFP analysis.
-As such, the pollutants addressed in the RFP analysis were limited to PM2.5 (direct), SO2 and NH3.
+As such, the pollutants addressed in the RFP analysis were limited to $PM{2.5}$ (direct), SO2 and NH3.